Client Credentials Flow for Secure Service Auth

 Use Authorization Code Flow when a user context is required.
 Use Device Authorization Grant for headless devices.

-How do I rotate client secrets without downtime?
+Q: How do I rotate client secrets without downtime?

 Implement a dual-secret strategy: